-A Do-It-Yourself (DIY) construction project is one that is small in scale and done without the help of professionals, like hired workers or a contractor.
+Something is considered a Do-It-Yourself (DIY) construction project if it is small in scale and done without the help of professionals, like hired workers or contractors.

-For large projects generating a large amount of waste, arrange for a dumpster through a private trash removal service.
+For major construction or renovation projects generating a large amount of waste, arrange for a dumpster through a private trash removal service.

 Bundle and securely tie any treated wood or flooring that does not fit inside a bin.